Keyboard shortcuts

 • Poison module commits.
 A majority-compromised module can publish incorrect records.
 Integrators reading those commits observe the misbehaviour in public and can object, migrate, or appeal to on-chain settlement.

 • Mislead Atlas consumers.
-A compromised Atlas can publish wrong endpoint hints, stale MR_TD pins, or fabricate membership.
-Dashboards relying on Atlas see degraded accuracy; the citizens themselves are unaffected.
+A compromised Atlas can publish wrong endpoint hints, stale TDX Measurements pins, or fabricate membership.
+Dashboards relying on Atlas see degraded accuracy; the members themselves are unaffected.

 • DoS the module tier.
 A committee that loses majority stops producing new commits.
-Referenced citizens and their own pipelines are unaffected.
+Referenced members and their own pipelines are unaffected.

 • Publish a misleading CoalitionConfig.
-A coalition operator can publish a CoalitionConfig that references citizens or confluences the integrator did not expect.
+A coalition operator can publish a CoalitionConfig that references members or composite organisms the integrator did not expect.
 Integrators guard against this by compiling in the CoalitionConfig explicitly and auditing its contents — a misleading fingerprint is a visible artefact.

 • Stop publishing Chronicle entries.
 The absence of an entry is observable; a coalition that goes silent loses trust even if it cannot rewrite the past.